Apply now and save $75! App fee waived for ALL Spring II applicants!

 Doing this effectively requires educators to be both empathetic and competent.
 In terms of special education, both of these qualities involve thoroughly understanding the specific disability (or disabilities) a child is dealing with, as well as how that specific child is affected by their disability.
 Concurrently, an educator must strive to understand that child’s abilities and strengths, continuously reflecting on what educational strategies and methods have the most positive impact on that child’s development.

 This is an individualized process, both by law and common sense.
-The process involves every aspect of a student’s education, from initial assessment and diagnosis through planning, instruction, and assessment, as well as constant adjustment to improve strategies.
+The process involves every aspect of a student’s education, from initial assessment and diagnosis through planning, instruction and assessment, as well as constant adjustment to improve strategies.

 Successful special education teachers focus not just on coping with the challenges a child faces due to a disability.
-They design, execute, and improve an educational plan for that child, which helps them to best meet the standards and learning goals expected of every student.
+They design, execute and improve an educational plan for that child, which helps them to best meet the standards and learning goals expected of every student.
 The child should be able to learn in the “least restrictive environment” possible, or the most inclusive situational environment found effective for that child’s specific learning needs.

 Again, the goals and requirements of the special educator are based in law and common sense.
 But they demand advanced knowledge of educational law, the full spectrum of disabilities students face, and the many methods of addressing them effectively.
 This requires competencies in a wide array of topics, from instructional techniques to intervention and behavioral management.